gkamer8/agrippa-zoo/frontend/src/Docs/markdown/basics_exprs.md

 agrippa.export('example-proj', 'out.onnx', bindings=bindings)
 ```

+Please note that for now, variables are meant to stand for XML attribute values, which means that they are converted to strings during compilation.
+You should avoid using complex datatypes like tensors, though lists are allowed.
+If you are trying to use a large, complicated value in a variable, try making the value an input to the model instead so that it can be processed in the runtime environment.

 The two lines `expr(my_var)` and `var(my_var)` are equivalent, though expr(my_var * 2) is allowed while var(my_var * 2) is not.